Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “That’s something to think about tomorrow…,” I mumbled as I plopped myself back on top of the bed, too weary to deal with it for now.

 The next morning, we were ready to set off again.
 Having been discovered by me, Ludmila apologized to everyone for following us before plopping herself in the carriage.
-Apparently, she had simply ‘ran’ all the way here, which had been an easy task for her.
+Apparently, she had simply ‘ran’ all the way here, which was an easy task for her.
 With her speed, the only way we would beat her was if Katsys completed warp portal technology between the cities.
 I got a chill down my spine as that seemed very likely in the near future.

 Speaking of Katsys, she was facing away from my direct line of sight the entire time.
 I didn’t blame her after last night, so I decided to give her some space.